wikimedia/search-extra/docs/degraded_router.md

 * `fallback` The query to apply if none of the conditions applies.
 * `conditions` Array of conditions (the first that matches wins):
     * `type`: The type of metric to compare against.
-Can be `cpu` for cpu%, or `load`for 1 minute load average.
+Can be `cpu` for cpu%, `load`for 1 minute load average, or latency for percentile latency in milliseconds of a specific stats bucket.
+    * `bucket` : A stats bucket matching one provided in the `stats` key of some query.
+Must only be provided with the `latency` type.
+    * `percentile` : A latency percentile, in [0, 100], to compare against.
+       Latency percentiles represent the last 1 minute of queries and are updated every 5 seconds.
+Must only be provided with the `latency` type.
     * `predicate` : can be `eq`, `gt`, `gte`, `lt`, or `lte`, the value is the number to compare against the value reported by `type`
     * `query` The query to apply if the condition is met.

 Note that the query parser does not check the conditions coherence